 The IIT track participates in the masters in biomedical sciences training program.
-Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory.
-In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research, students are required to successful pass a qualifying exam and to write and defend a research thesis.
+Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory..
+In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research is required for degree.
+Students are required to successful pass a qualifying exam and to write and defend a research thesis.
 Students usually complete the degree requirements in 2-3 years.

-Fall Term (all ar e required)

-Course Course Name Credit Hours
+Course Course Name Credit Hours Introduction to Biomedical Research 0

 Introduction to Biomedical Research 0

-Current Problem s and Research Approaches (CPRA) in
+Current Problems and Research Approaches (CPRA) in

 BMSP6330 CPRA in Protein Structure and Catalysis 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

 BMSP6360 CPRA in Cell Membranes 3

 BMSP6380 Methods in Biomedical Sciences 3

 INDI6020 "On Being a Scientist" 1

 BMSP6390 Mentored Research

-(one 8 week lab rotation) 3
+(one 8 week lab rotation) 2

-Total TH F II VIVI ERSITY OF

-1 11 L OIVI O I
+Total 14

-Spring Term ( : = required) OT
+Spring Term ( = required)

-Course Course Na me Credit Hours
+Course Course Name Credit Hours

 BMSP6310 Systems Pathophysiology I 2.5

 BMSP6320 Systems Pathophysiology II 2.5

 BMSP6350 CPRA in Cell Biology and Signaling 3

-BMSP6390 Mentored Research 0-6 187 72
+BMSP6390 Mentored Research 0-4

-(two additional rotations possible) 10 1 4
+(two additional rotations possible)

-IITP6890 Independent Study in IIT 0-6 C .
-I
+IITP6890 Independent Study in IIT 0-4 1872

+UTD6020 Cumont Topics UT 1

-IITP6030 Current Topics IIT 2013 - 2014 Catalog
+2014 - 2015 Catalog

-3

-Total 15
+Total 13

 Summer Term

 Course Course Name Credit Hours

 PUBH5320 Statistical Methods I,

 (required BMS core course) 3

 IITP6890 Independent Study in IIT 0-6

-BMSP6390 Mentored Research

-(additional rotations are possible) 0-6

-Total 0
+Total 9

 First Year Qualifying Examination (successful completion required in summer term)